Self-Supervised Learning for Recommender Systems: A Survey: Data Augmentation

 \textbf{Item Substitution}.
-Random item cropping and masking could exaggerate the data sparsity issue in short sequences. \cite{liu2021contrastive} proposes to substitute items in short sequences with highly correlated items, which injects less corruption to the original sequential information.
-Given $\mathcal{Z}$ denoting the indices of the randomly selected items which are going to be substituted, the item substitution augmentation \cite{YuanCSZD21,liu2021contrastive} method is formulated as:
+Random item cropping and masking may exaggerate the data sparsity issue in short sequences. \cite{liu2021contrastive} proposes to substitute items in short sequences with highly correlated items, which injects less corruption to the original sequential information.
+Given $\mathcal{Z}$ denoting the indices of the randomly selected items which are going to be substituted, the item substitution is formulated as:

 where the correlated item is obtained by calculating the correlation score which is based on the item co-occurrence or the similarity of the corresponding representations.